Resources

 FDA approval = treatment has been tested in clinical trials and approved by the US Food and Drug Administration

-Genomic testing = Sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF
+Genomic testing = sometimes referred to as genetic testing, and used to identify types of alterations in genes including those in BRAF

-Glioma = brain tumor
+Glioma = a certain type of brain tumor

 Grade 1 = low-grade tumor